haarer/haarer.github.io/_posts/2015-11-29-connect-lvds-lcd-panel-to-cubieboard2.md

 * convert the fex file back to binary `fex2bin /root/1.fex /mnt/script.bin`

-* unmount `umount /mnt/`
+* unmount boot partition `umount /mnt/`

-* change uEnv.txt as follows, to make the cubieboard use the other output
+* change uEnv.txt as follows, to make the cubieboard use the other output.

 Content of uEnv.txt